Does your child need orthotics? Talk with one of our highly trained podiatrists about your child’s developing feet and how to keep them healthy.

 The human feet contain nearly one-third of all the bones in the body, making them one of the most mechanically complex parts of our anatomy.

-As child develops, the feet go through several stages of maturity, from a softer structure at a younger age to a more rigid structure with growth.
+As a child develops, the feet go through several stages of maturity, from a softer structure at a young age to a more rigid structure with growth.

 What is Normal?